UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/dima/logs.md

 ![Clockify report](./images/time_report_06122024-06132024.png)

 ### Current Tasks (Provide sufficient detail)
-  * #1: Queue Controller implemetion: As per our system architecture diagram, we wanted to implement a middleware that would allow our workers (pythone scripts) to pick up jobs to create new bubble sheets and process exams.
+  * #1: Queue Controller implemetion: As per our system architecture diagram, we wanted to implement a middleware that would allow our workers (python scripts) to pick up jobs to create new bubble sheets and process exams.
 In the current cycle, I was able to impleement this middleware, but still working on covering all test cases.
   * #2: Reviewing PRs: Reviewing pull requests from other team members to ensure that all test cases are covered by our integration and unit tests.

 ### Progress Update (since 6/12/2024)